 Not quite what you’re looking for?
 Click here to browse more Cotswolds hotels!

-There are so many options of places to visit and things to see during a 10-day England itinerary but, hopefully, these three great routes are able to help you plan the trip of your dreams!
+There are so many options of places to visit and things to see during your 10 days in England but, hopefully, these three great routes are able to help you plan the trip of your dreams!
 From historic cities, gorgeous natural scenery, inviting pubs and a wonderful coastline, England has so much to offer visitors — so make sure to see more than just London!